 - Year-level parent meetings are held throughout the year, with college planning addressed at each one.
 Additional parent events include:

-- FAFSA Completion Event, led by College Goal Maryland, to walk parents through the FAFSA application
+- FAFSA Completion Event to walk parents through the FAFSA application

 - College Planning Night for junior families

 - College Transition Workshop for senior families

 - College reps visit Mercy in the fall and spring during junior/senior lunch periods to speak with students individually.
 Close to one hundred reps visit each year.